Updated By: Travis McGinnis on Fri, Jan 26, 2018

 Eliminate All Distractions

 If the goal of an email is to earn a click, then the goal of a landing page is to earn a conversion.
-One of the best ways to do that is to eliminate any element on the page that doesn’t either state or support the value proposition from the headline.
-All of which are meant to guide the user towards a conversion.
+One of the best ways to do that is to eliminate any element on the page that doesn’t either state or

 It can be easy to go overboard on a landing page trying to address every concern, area of friction, or anxiety a user may encounter.
 Resist the urge to throw-up everything you have on your landing page.
 A cluttered mess won’t do you any good.